 All requests must be in writing and signed by the prescribing physician.
-If a Non-Formulary brand name drug is approved, the member will be responsible for a 30% co-insurance, with no monthly maximum out-of-pocket.
-If a Non-Formulary generic drug is approved, the member will be responsible for 20% co-insurance, with no monthly maximum out-of-pocket.
-Most requests will be processed within one to two business days from the time of receipt.
+If a Non-Formulary, Non-Specialty brand name drug is approved, the member will be responsible for a 30% coinsurance with no monthly maximum out-of-pocket.
+If a Non-Formulary, Non-Specialty generic drug is approved, the member will be responsible for 20% coinsurance with no monthly maximum out-of-pocket.
+If a Non-Formulary, Specialty brand name or Specialty generic drug is approved, the member will be responsible for 20% coinsurance with no monthly maximum our-of-pocket.
 A response will be faxed to the requesting physician, and we will also inform the member of the request and the decision via mail.